-With the outbreak of the coronavirus in China in early 2020, millions of people have to become experts masks overnight.
+With the outbreak of the coronavirus in China, millions of people have to become mask experts overnight.
 Yet masks are complicated.
 Which masks can protect me from viruses?
-Do surgical masks filter the coronavirus?
-Do I have to use an N95 mask to protect me from viruses like the coronavirus?
+Do surgical masks capture coronavirus particles?
+Do I have to use an N95 mask to protect me from the flu?

 Fortunately, scientists have already accumulated hard data on air pollution masks that can answer these questions.

 How Big Are Coronavirus Particles?

 First things first: we need to know how big the coronavirus is.
 Scientists have already used electron microscopes to measure how big the corona virus is.
 Coronavirus particles (fancy scientific name “virions”) are spheres with diameters of approximately 0.125 microns (125 nm).
 The smallest particles are 0.06 microns, and the largest are 0.14 microns.

 This means coronavirus particles are smaller than the PM2.5 cutoff, but bigger than some dust particles and gases.

 Now that we know how big the particles are, do masks capture coronavirus particles?
 Let’s break this down into two simpler questions.